About Summer CAMP

-A research proposal is a document that outlines what you would like to research and how you intend to research it.
-It includes a background section summarising what is already known about your topic and the central aims of your study; a methods section detailing how you will collect and analyse data; and a conclusion discussing why your proposed work is important.
+A research proposal is a document that outlines what you would like to research and how you intend to do this.
+It includes a background section summarising what is already known and the central aims of your study; a methods section detailing how you will collect and analyse data; and a conclusion discussing why your work is important.

-Postgraduate psychology courses often require a research proposal as part of their application, and for PhD programmes, it is arguable the most important document you will submit.
-It gives you, as the applicant, the opportunity to demonstrate that you have the aptitude for postgraduate-level research can concisely communicate complex ideas, and that your interests are a good fit for the supervisor to whom you are applying.
+Postgraduate psychology courses often require a research proposal as part of their application, and for PhD programmes, it is arguably the most important document you will submit.
+As the applicant, it allows you to demonstrate that you have the aptitude for postgraduate-level research, can concisely communicate complex ideas, and that your interests fit the supervisor to whom you are applying.

-However, undergraduate students are not typically taught how to write a research proposal, which can make postgraduate applications seem daunting.
+However, undergraduate students are not typically taught how to write a research proposal, making postgraduate applications seem daunting.
 We hope that Summer CAMP will provide our Scholars will the practical knowledge and confidence to pursue academic research in mental health and psychology.

-Summer CAMP is open to undergraduate students who are interested in pursuing research careers or postgraduate study in mental health or psychology.
+Summer CAMP is open to undergraduate students who are currently based in the UK or Ireland and interested in pursuing research careers or postgraduate study in mental health or psychology.
 The programme is not restricted to students studying psychology.

-Applicants must have attended a UK non-selective state school and meet at least one of the following eligibility criteria:
+Applicants must meet at least one of the following eligibility criteria: